SockHungryClutz/KritaVFX/README.md

 ### Extra Notes

 This plugin relies on a shared C library for speeding up the computationally expensive parts.
-The source code for the C libraries is included in the `VFX/src` folder and has been precompiled for 32 and 64 bit versions of Windows, Mac OS, and Linux (Ubuntu) installations of Python.
+The source code for the C libraries is included in the `VFX/src` folder.
+The main releases have been pre-compiled for 64 bit versions of MacOS, Windows, and Linux (Ubuntu).
+It is recommended that you use the 64 bit version of Krita for your system.
 The source code can be compiled using gcc and the below commands:

 ```
 gcc -shared -m32 -o VFXLib_32.so -fPIC VFXWrapper.c LensFlare.c HighPass.c ChromaticAberration.c Utils.c